 Happily, the world seemed to enjoy the results.
 Premiered at the New York International Film and Video Festival in 1999, it was received very warmly and won the Gold Camera Award for the Best Soundtrack.
 To give credit where it's due, we recorded almost everything on Aliens at Nick Magnus's Alpha Control Studio.
 Nick is a keyboard player and percussionist who worked for many years with former Genesis guitarist, Steve Hackett, and his Synthesiser, Panpipe and Celtic CDs have sold millions of copies world-wide.
 He polishes my material in ways that I could never achieve.

 Now, did anybody ever tell you the story of the guy who failed to receive an Oscar because he filled in the forms incorrectly?
 Well, it's true.
 In February 2005, my colleagues and I were awarded a SciTech Academy Award (a Technical Oscar) and although I completed all of the documentation, I forgot to my own name and that of Clive to the list of recipients.
 We still attended the ceremony, of course, and we were delighted to receive the honour, but it would have been nice to have had our names on the thing!

 There have been numerous other projects but, since 2007, I have also been the keyboard player in the Pink Floyd trubute band, The Floyd Effect.
 We perform in theatres right across England and Wales, and have headlined numerous tribute festivals over the years.
-TFE is packed with top-class musicians and vocalists and has proved to be very rewarding and, happily, nobody has punched anybody yet.
+TFE is packed with top-class musicians and vocalists and has proved to be very rewarding.
+What's more, nobody has punched anybody yet.
 Hopefully, you'll have the opportunity to come to see us, and to say "hello".